 When hard water is boiled, it accelerates the development of scales in the piping of your appliance.
 This will significantly decrease the efficiency of your hot water heater and will lead to an accumulation of mineral ions in washing machines and other appliances, making it harder for water to flow through.
 Eventually, this will shorten the lifespan of your appliance.

 One of the components of water softeners is a sediment filter.
 It extracts harmful contaminants from the gallons of water supplied to your home.
 Water softeners usually filter hard water first before softening them so that these sediments contaminating the water don’t impair them.

 So besides getting rid of the hardness of your water, they also improve water quality as it is healthier and much cleaner.
 Hard water that has passed through water softeners can even serve as drinking water.
-This particular benefit of water softeners parallels them to the reverse osmosis system.
+This particular benefit of water softeners parallels the reverse osmosis system.

-Softener Lessens Your Daily Intake of Magnesium and Calcium
+3. Less Daily Intake of Magnesium and Calcium

-Softeners use the ion exchange process to swap certain minerals for sodium or potassium.
+Traditional water softeners use the ion exchange process to swap certain minerals for sodium or potassium.
 So this eliminates the tendency that your drinking water is increasing your daily intake of these mineral ions.